andz184/Rss-app/test_login_guide.md

 - See exactly what the API returns
 - Copy access tokens for use in other applications
 - Confirm authentication works correctly

+## CORS Issues and Solution

+The system includes a proxy solution for CORS (Cross-Origin Resource Sharing) issues.
+When a web application makes requests to a different domain, browsers enforce CORS security policies that can block these requests.

+### Why We Need a Proxy

+Direct API calls to external domains (like aiemployee.site) from your browser may fail due to:

+1. Browser security policies
+2. Missing CORS headers on the external API
+3. Preflight OPTIONS requests being rejected

+While tools like Postman and n8n can access these APIs directly (they don't enforce CORS), browser JavaScript needs a workaround.

+### How Our Proxy Works

+1. Your frontend JavaScript makes a request to your own server at `/api/proxy/auth/*`
+2. Your Laravel server receives this request
+3. Laravel makes a server-side HTTP request to `https://aiemployee.site/api/auth/*`
+4. The external API responds to your server
+5. Your server forwards this response back to your frontend

+This approach eliminates CORS issues because:
+- Browser → Your Server: Same-origin request (no CORS problem)
+- Your Server → External API: Server-to-server request (CORS irrelevant)

 ## Error Handling